I work on the intersection of architectural design and urban metabolism studies.

 I’m convinced that these two disciplines are complementary to each other to build better, more sustainable cities.

-My most recent completed project is Panorama Paquetá, about a Brazilian island close to Rio de Janeiro.
+My most recent completed project is Panorama Paquetá, about a Brazilian island located in the polluted bay in Rio de Janeiro.
 The result is a long-term strategy to improve the environmental state of the island, combined with sensitive heritage-based placemaking.

 CV Lodewijk Luken